ConnaaaaR/countries-api-react/docs/README.md

 4. **Setup Environment Variables**

-Copy the `.env` file provided in the directory.
+Copy the `.env.template` file provided in the frontend directory.
+Rename the copy file to `.env` or use the bash command provided to copy the file.
 Make sure to set the `VITE_BACKEND_URL` variable to your backend server URL.
 ```bash
 cp .env.example .env
 ```